jdittrich/userNeedResearchBook/text/dataAnalysis.md

 2. Paste your transcript into that document
 3. Add a page break before the transcript to separate not-yet-grouped data from your (upcoming) structure of lines grouped by themes.

-**Creating Groups:** Similar data is organized in lists.
+**Creating groups by moving lines** Similar data is organized in lists.
 You can just use the word processors bullet point list feature.
 To rearrange data, you can use copy and paste, drag and drop and the tools the word processor provides (toolbar to move points in lists etc.)

 \